samozzy/valentina-stardreamer/_content/index.md

 Join Valentina on her adventure to becoming an Astronaut.
 Leaving her humdrum life working at a factory young Valentina enters a competition to become the first woman in space and wins!
 Blast off into the stars with her & learn about how Astronauts train for missions.

 A live interactive family friendly digital theatre show based on the true story of Valentina Tereshkova.
-Co-presented by award winning family theatre companies HASTE theatre and Mouths of Lions.
-VALENTINA STAR DREAMER uses live animated puppetry, camera tricks, cool space facts and plenty of cosmos comedy to bring a brand-new kind of theatre into your living room.
+Co-presented by award winning family theatre companies HASTE theatre and Mouths of Lions. **Valentina Star Dreamer** uses live animated puppetry, camera tricks, cool space facts and plenty of cosmos comedy to bring a brand-new kind of theatre into your living room.